Renault Scenic review

 Overview

-The Renault Scenic E-Tech offers decent space and practicality with a well thought out interior.
-It seems good value too, with the bigger battery option combining an attractive long range between charges while undercutting rivals on price.
-Some rivals offer more performance, but probably not enough to put off most potential Scenic buyers.
+The Renault Scenic offers decent space and practicality with a well thought out interior.
+It's good value too, with the bigger battery option offering a long range between charges while undercutting rivals on price.
+Some rivals offer stronger performance and sharper handling, but the the Scenic is still a brilliant all-rounder.
+We reckon the 'long range' battery option combined with entry-level Techo trim makes the most sense.

 • Rear seat versatility could be better